-Vivian Liberto, although his first wife, is a frequently forgotten person in the Johnny Cash saga.
+Vivian Liberto, although being Johnny Cash’s first wife, is a frequently forgotten person in the Cash saga.
 The enduring romance between Johnny Cash and June Carter is the stuff of legend.
 It even formed the basis for the Academy Award-winning movie Walk the Line.
 But in many ways, Vivian’s story is no less compelling.

 When she was seventeen, Vivian first encountered Johnny Cash at a roller-skating rink in her hometown of San Antonio, Texas.
 After a very quick romance lasting all of three weeks, Johnny proposed marriage.
 That was in the summer of 1951.

 At that point, Johnny headed off to Germany in his position with the US Air Force.
 But rather than letting their new relationship die, the couple exchanged love letters totalling over 10,000 pages of prose.